 Who to Invite

-Everyone you plan to include in the bridal party should receive an invitation to the engagement party unless they are long distance.
+Everyone you plan to include in the bridal party should receive an invitation to this event, unless they are long distance.
 You may still want to let them know about it, in case they have an opportunity to take an extra trip.
-This includes maid of honor, best man, bridesmaids, and groomsmen.
+This includes maid of honor, best man, bridesmaids, and... groomsmen.

 Most of the time, it's appropriate to have one party with everyone in attendance, but there may be an issue if the bride and groom's families and friends are from different areas.
 In that case, it's okay to have two separate events.
 If you have a single engagement party, do your best to have guests equally representing the bride and the groom.